winongit/mpp-library-project/README.md

 ##### 2. Add Library Member Use Case
 Admin can add new member and new book to the system, but can not check out book.
 If the user is both admin and librarian he/she can also check out.
-If you want to be librarian you should submit with ID: member and password: 123456 he can check out books.

 ##### 3. Checkout Book Use Case
 Librarian can check out books if he enters the member ID and ISBN number correctly, otherwise system presents error.